mate-academy/react_add-todo-form/README.md

 1. Create `App` component storing `todos` array and displaying it using `TodoList`
 1. Create a form to add new TODOs
-    - DON'T create a separate component for a form
+    - DON'T create a separate component for the form (later we will learn how to do it)
+    - there should be a text input for the `title`
+    - also add a `<select>` with all the users from `./src/api/users.js`
-    - please add labels and placeholders where they are needed
+    - add labels and placeholders where they are needed
-    - each TODO should have a `title` and `userId` selected from a list of given `users` (`./src/api/users.js`)
-    - show user names in `<select>`
     - the `TODO` should be added to the list after clicking `Add` button
+    - each TODO should have `id`, `title` and `userId`
-    - the `id` of each new todo should be the next integer after the current maximal `id` in the array
+    - `id` is a maximal `id` in the array + 1
 1. Clear the form after adding a TODO
-1. Add validation to the form
+1. Add a validation to the form
     - add an empty option `Choose a user` to the users select
     - before creating a todo check if a `user` was selected, if not show an error message next to the `select` (`Please choose a user`)
     - if the `title` is empty show an error message next to the `title` field (`Please enter the title`)